 In December 2019 the annual meeting between EU member states, the EU Commission and Norway took place to decide on fishing quotas for the following year.
 Due to the decline in cod stocks it was agreed that the total allowable catch of North Sea cod would be halved to 17,600 tons in an attempt to allow the stocks to recover (8).
 Environmental groups such as the World Wildlife Fund welcomed the move, but representatives of the UK’s commercial fishing industry criticised the reduction in cod quota due to the impact it would have on their industry.

-This article will be updated in 2020 as more news on North Sea cod stocks comes to light.
+This article will be updated as more news on North Sea cod stocks comes to light.

 - North Sea Cod Off the Menu After Two Years of Fishing Sees Stocks Halve, Horton, H., The Telegraph, 24th Sept 2019.

 - EU Cod Plan ‘Must Not Go Ahead’, BBC News, 17th December 2012.

 - North Sea Cod Certified As Sustainable, Marine Stewardship Council Website, 19th July 2017.

 - North Sea Cod Can be Eaten with ‘Clear Conscience’, BBC News, 19th July 2017.